What's Up, Doc? (1972 film): Home media

 What's Up, Doc? was originally released on VHS in 1982.

 As part of a collector's box set of Streisand's films, it was released on DVD in July 2003 and then on Blu-ray in August 2010.

-It is also available to purchase or rent by downloading the digital media formats at iTunes Store and Google Play Store.

 Reception

 Box office

 In the United States and Canada, the film grossed $66 million against a budget of $4 million.
 It became the third highest-grossing film of the year, ranking behind The Godfather and The Poseidon Adventure.

 Critical response

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 89% based on 44 reviews, with an average rating of 7.3/10.
-The website's critics consensus reads, "Barbra Streisand was never more likable than in this energetic, often hilarious screwball farce from director Peter Bogdanovich."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 88% based on 43 reviews, with an average rating of 7.3/10.
+The website's critical consensus reads, "Barbra Streisand was never more likable than in this energetic, often hilarious screwball farce from director Peter Bogdanovich."

-In his review of What's Up, Doc?, critic John Simon (upon whom, according to director Bogdanovich, the character of Hugh Simon was based) said that Barbra Streisand "look[ed] like a cross between an aardvark and an albino rat surmounted by a platinum-coated horse bun," and called the film a heavy-handed attempt at nostalgia.
+In his review of What's Up, Doc?, notoriously caustic critic John Simon (upon whom, according to director Bogdanovich, the character of Hugh Simon was based) said that Streisand "look[ed] like a cross between an aardvark and an albino rat surmounted by a platinum-coated horse bun," and called the film a heavy-handed attempt at nostalgia.

 The film was re-released in the United States in 1973 and earned an additional $3 million in theatrical rentals and in 1975, earning an additional $6 million.